 We all know the younger years are essential for a child’s development.
 This is especially true when your child turns 2 years old and is a full-on walking and talking toddler.

 One of the best ways they can develop their skills is with toys.
 Playtime is not only fun and exciting for your child, but it’s essential for development.

 So, let’s take a look at the developmental milestones of 2-year-olds and features to look for in children’s toys.
-Then we’ll show you some of our favorite toys for this age.
+Then we’ll show you some of excellent toy ideas for this age.

 Developmental Milestones of 2-Year-Olds

 These demonstrate the skills most children will have at a particular age.
 This acts as general guidance for teaching your 2-year-old.

 By knowing these milestones, you’ll be able to make sure they’re on track with their development, or if there’s any cause for concern.
 Remember, though, all children are different — some develop earlier or later than others.

 - Start to think and reason by themselves.

 - They can follow simple instructions and may understand easy concepts.